 The Austrian e-card System

-The 56th revision of the ASVG (Allgemeines Sozialversicherungsgesetz, Law on General Health Insurance) assigned the task to the Association of Austrian Social Insurance Institutions to create an e-card as a foundation for an electronic administration system (ELSY).
-Originally produced as a substitute for the health insurance voucher nowadays the e-card system does much more.
-Step-by-step paper-based processes where replaced through electronic solutions, cutting out unnecessary steps for patients and bring administrative relief to healthcare providers.
-The Austrian e-card also contains signature applications and can be used as a citizen card.
+The 56th revision of the ASVG (Allgemeines Sozialversicherungsgesetz, Law on General Health Insurance) charged the Association of Austrian Social Insurance Institutions with the development of an e-card as a key for an electronic administration system (ELSY).
+Originally produced as a substitute for the health insurance voucher, many other services are now availibale via the e-card system .
+Step-by-step paper-based processes have been replaced by electronic solutions, cutting out unnecessary steps for patients and bringing administrative facilitation to healthcare providers.

 Requirements to System and Cards